Pensions in France: Mandatory state pension provision

-The mandatory state pension is an unfunded contributory pension based on redistribution of contributions from those working to those in retirement.
+The mandatory state pension is an unfunded contributory pension based on the redistribution of contributions from those working to those in retirement.
 The scheme aims to provide up to a maximum of 50% of the retiree's income during their 25 highest earning years up to the Plafond de la sécurité sociale (€41,136 annually in 2022).

 The state scheme is financed by a payroll tax known as "social security contributions".
-The rate in 2013 is 15.15% (8.4% for employer and 6.75% for the employee) of pay up to the social security contribution ceiling of €37,032, and 1.7% (1.6% for the employer and 0.1% for the employee) on the remainder of the salary.
+The rate in 2013 is 15.15% (8.4% for the employer and 6.75% for the employee) of pay up to the social security contribution ceiling of €37,032, and 1.7% (1.6% for the employer and 0.1% for the employee) on the remainder of the salary.

 Management of the scheme is the responsibility of the Caisse Nationale d'Assurance Vieillesse (National Old-age Insurance Bank).

+The mandatory state pension in France operates on a pay-as-you-go basis, redistributing contributions from current workers to retirees.
+It aims to provide 50% of a retiree's income based on their 25 highest earning years, up to a set ceiling (€41,136 annually in 2022).
+The pension system is funded through social security contributions, which in 2013 consisted of a total rate of 15.15%—8.4% by employers and 6.75% by employees—up to a contribution ceiling of €37,032, with an additional 1.7% on salaries above this amount.

+In 2024, the French mandatory state pension scheme will continue to be financed through employer and employee contributions to social security, which cover various aspects of social welfare, including pensions.
+The overall contribution for old-age insurance, crucial for funding the pension system, is 15.45% of salaries up to the social security ceiling.
+This total is split between employers, 8.55%, and employees, 6.90%.
+For earnings above this ceiling, the contribution rate for old-age insurance is lower, at 2.42%, with employers paying 2.02% and employees paying 0.40.
+In addition, there is a 0.3% employee-only contribution to the Solidarity Autonomy Fund (CSA), which supports autonomy for older people.
+The General Social Contribution (CSG), another significant payroll deduction, is split into deductible and non-deductible parts at rates of 6.8% and 2.4%, respectively, complemented by a 0.5% Contribution for the Repayment of Social Debt (CRDS).

 Mandatory occupational pension provision

 The mandatory occupational pension is a defined contribution scheme that is mainly based on redistribution, but also has elements of investment.
 The aim of the schemes is to supplement the state pension increasing income of retirees from the 50% level to between 70% and 80%.

 There are several schemes, the main ones being: